ondyari/FaceForensicsDataProcessing/README.md

 where a youtube id is always 11 characters long.

 **Stats**
-For more information about the origin of our original videos as well as other stats about the dataset please consult files in the stats folder.
+For stats about the dataset please consult files in the stats folder.

+**Video origins**
+You can download the youtube id's together with additional information (like fps) as well as the coordinates of our extracted faces under [this link](http://kaldir.vc.in.tum.de/FaceForensics/v1/faceforensics_original_video_information.tar.gz).

 ## Citation